hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 The other requirements:
   - xml2struct.m
-  - ToolBox Envi for Matlab to create the UTM products
+  - ToolBox Envi for Matlab to create the UTM products (optionnal)
-  - ToolBox Mapping of Matlab to create the DEM geometry products
+  - ToolBox Mapping of Matlab to create the DEM geometry products (optionnal)
   - The readSent1Data.m function to read the SLC images by Louis-Philippe Rousseau
   - The getTIFFinfo.m function to read the tiff informations by Louis-Philippe Rousseau